Alex313031/thorium/infra/PATCHES.md

   - Made by me.

 Search Engines Patch > https://github.com/saiarcot895/chromium-ubuntu-build/blob/master/debian/patches/additional-search-engines.patch
   - Modified by me.
-Adds DuckDuckGo, Ecosia, Ask, and Yandex, with DuckDuckGo being set to "canonical" so that canonical gets a small amount of money when using it.
+Adds DuckDuckGo, Brave Search, Ecosia, Ask, and Yandex, with DuckDuckGo being set to "canonical" so that canonical gets a small amount of money when using it.

 Always use the local NTP (New Tab Page) Patch > https://github.com/GrapheneOS/Vanadium/blob/12.1/patches/0052-always-use-local-new-tab-page.patch